paulocuambe/a-gopher-a-day/02-03-22/README.md

 The goal was to create a very simple API.
 No need for any kind of setup, just run `go run .` inside this directory and you are good to go.

+If you want to change the port in which the app runs, run `export APP_PORT=<PORT_NUMBER>` with your preferred port number before starting the application.
+The default port is `8080`.

 Available endpoints:
 * GET `/api`
 * GET `/api/users`